dentarg/auth0-blog/_posts/is-faceid-really-secure.markdown

 Even though SR Labs in Berlin was able to make a plaster mold of someone's head to hack into Microsoft's Hello facial recognition system, TrueDepth makes tricking FaceID really hard.
 For starters, the sensors and camera capture the contour and shape of users' faces.
 After running their own tests, Apple is confident that it would be incredibly hard to replicate that experiment with FaceID.

 To build trust in your users, take a similar approach and test user theories and concerns on your hardware.
 Then share the results with your users.
 In Apple's case, the tests offered clarification on just how complex TrueDepth is and what makes it so hard to beat.
 The more secure you can show your product to be, the more likely users are to entrust their security to you.

+{% include tweet_quote.html quote_text="To build trust in your users, take a similar approach and test user theories and concerns on your hardware." %}

 ### Mass Public Scans to Identify People